wutong8023/Awesome_Commonsense_Knowledge/CommonKnow4all/author/README.md

 You can directly use our bibtex.bib in overleaf with this [link](https://www.overleaf.com/read/rgscdxhxbwhp).

-This page categorizes the literature by their **Authors** who contributed at least 2 papers in this area..
+This page categorizes the literature by their **Authors** who contributed at least 2 papers in this area.

 ## Outline
 - [![](https://img.shields.io/badge/Hyperlink-blue)](https://github.com/wutong8023/Awesome_Commonsense_Knowledge/blob/main/CommonKnow4all/author/README.md#hyperlink)